 What is a Portal System?

 A portal system is a system in which the veins start and end in capillaries.
-The venous blood collected from some part of the body is redistributed to some other organ instead of being directed to the heart.
+It delivers deoxygenated blood to the liver for purification before it is carried to the heart.

 Hepatic Portal System and Its Functions